 Imagine the following situation.
 You want to connect Site A over an IPSec Site-to-Site VPN Tunnel with Site B. The pitfall is that both sites using the same subnet 192.168.10.0/24.

-If in the figure below the client from Site A with its own IP 192.168.10.120 wants to send a packet to the client in Site B with the IP 192.168.10.160, the packet from the client in Site A will never send to and hit the gateway in Site A as the destination IP resides in the same subnet and therefore the client tries to submit the packet directly to the destination in the same subnet.
-So the packet never reached the destination and remote network.
+The packet from the client in Site A will be never send to and hit the gateway in Site A because the destination IP resides in the same subnet and therefore the client tries to submit the packet directly to the destination in the same subnet.
+So the packet will never reaches the destination and remote network.

 Therefore you can use NAT/BINAT translation on both sites to mask the real networks 192.168.10.0/24 behind a different network which doesn’t exists on the other site.